Volcanoes, Rainforests and Coral Reefs

 The health of Kimbe Bay’s marine areas is closely linked to the health of the surrounding terrestrial environment.
 Like many places in the Pacific and Southeast Asia, Kimbe Bay's forests and lowland tropical areas are threatened by deforestation.

-In addition to improved land-use practices and new marine protected areas, the Conservancy is working to develop sustainable marine resource use.
+In addition improving land-use practices, the Conservancy is promoting sustainable practices in the sea.
 We're collaborating with experts and partners in Kimbe Bay to develop strategies that ensure fisheries are managed sustainably and destructive fishing practices are minimized.
+By linking conservation on land and in water, we have a better chance of protecting Kimbe Bay and ensuring a sustainable future for nature and people.

 Help preserve special places like Kimbe Bay in Papua New Guinea for marine life and human needs.